-It is also worth considering how the "static" household results presented here may differ from reality.
-From the perspective of workers and their families, the most important omission is the effect of carbon pricing on employment and wages.
-Whatever the aggregate size and direction of this effect, it will not fall uniformly across industries (Ho et al. 2008).
+Whatever the aggregate size and direction of effects on employment and wages, it will not fall uniformly across industries (Ho, Morgenstern, and Shih 2008).
 Certain types of workers (e.g. coal miners) and their families and communities will be impacted more than others.
-It is not immediately clear how inclusion of largely place- and industry-specific employment effects would alter distributional outcomes.41 Since it is possible to observe the occupation of each worker in the fused CEX-ACS household sample, however, there is the possibility of gaining some clarity on this question in the future.
+It is not immediately clear how inclusion of largely place- and industry-specific employment effects would alter distributional outcomes.
+49 Since it is possible to observe the occupation of each worker in the fused CEX-ACS household sample, however, there is the possibility of gaining some clarity on this question in the future.